jericks/geoc/_sources/commands/vector-addxyfields.txt

    * -y --y-fieldname: The name for the Y Field

+   * -a --algorithm: The XY generation algorithm (centroid or interiorpoint)

    * -o --output-workspace: The output workspace

    * -r --output-layer: The output layer